kaywina/docs-layer/tech-blog/blog/2025-09-09-zendesk-python-client.md

 *How do I actually call the API?*
 You’ll typically create a `Client` or `AuthenticatedClient` from the generated package, set `base_url`, and pass credentials (e.g., Basic auth or OAuth - whatever the spec declares).

 We’ll cover mock server calls in a later post.
+If you're curious, you can see the full code for this tutorial in [this GitHub repo](https://github.com/kaywina/zendesk-help-center-python-client).